-October 15: Culture and the Changing of Boundaries
+October 8: The Changing of Boundaries and Their Salience

 - Brodkin, Karen.
 2000.
 How Jews Became White Folks and What That Says About Race in America.
 New Brunswick, NJ: Rutgers University Press.
-(Chapter 1) - Satzewich, Vic and Nikolaos Liodakis.
+(Chapter 1) - Alba, Richard.
+2005.
+"Bright versus Blurred Boundaries: Second Generation Assimilation and Exclusion in France, Germany, and the United States."
+Ethnic and Racial Studies 28(1): 20-49. - Satzewich, Vic and Nikolaos Liodakis.
 2017.
 "Race" and Ethnicity in Canada: A Critical Introduction, Fourth Edition.
 Don Mills: Oxford University Press Canada.
-(Pp. 35-42; Chapter 4) - Recommended reading: Alba, Richard.
-2005.
-"Bright versus Blurred Boundaries: Second Generation Assimilation and Exclusion in France, Germany, and the United States."
-Ethnic and Racial Studies 28(1): 20-49.
+(Chapter 4)